LonePineGames/friday-facts/_posts/2019-10-22-new-cities-tribune-1.markdown

 ---
 layout: post
-title:  "New Cities Report #1"
+title:  "New Cities Tribune #1"
 date:   2019-10-22 00:00:00 -0700
-author: Mitch
+author: supersoup
 #categories: new-cities mitch-report aesthetics
 ---

-*This post was contributed by our new community manager, Mitch.*
+*This post was contributed by our new community manager, Mitch (supersoup).*

 Hello, and welcome to the first edition of The New Cities Report: the part of the show where we lay bare the development process, offer our thoughts on game design, and open the floor to you, our most invaluable and esteemed community.